 “At last I can get in,” I thought.
-I turned to go back to the line but I spotted my wife.
+I turned to go back to the line but I spotted Nic.
 She was no longer waiting.
 She was now at the bag office.
 She forgot she had a bag.
 So we queued again!

 This time a little old lady pushed her son ahead of me.
 Technically she didn’t skip the queue.
 He did it for her.

 After dropping the second bag we returned and rejoined the original line.
 It moved quite quickly.
 Before we knew it we were inside the temple where ….can you guess what happened next?
 Yes – we had a queue but not just one.
 We had a choice of three queues.
 Each seemed to head to different internal parts of the temple.